apache/incubator-hugegraph-doc/content/en/docs/clients/restful-api/metrics.md

 HugeGraph provides a metrics interface for obtaining monitoring information, such as statistics on each Gremlin execution time, cache size, etc. The metrics interface includes the following
-categories: basic metrics, statistical metrics, system metrics, and back-end storage metrics.
+categories: basic metrics, statistical metrics, system metrics, and backend storage metrics.

 ## 1. Basic Metrics